HuchieWuchie/affordanceSynthetic/README.md

 The generated dataset is saved in the **dataset/train** folder within the project folder.

+# Affiliated repositories
+The AffNet-DR network can be found here -  engine can be found here: https://github.com/HuchieWuchie/affnetDR The ROS node implementation for the UR5 robot can be found here: https://github.com/HuchieWuchie/affnetDRROS

 # Installation guide
 This software was tested with Unity Editor version 2020.3.26f1 on both Windows 10 and Ubuntu 18.04.